openstack/keystone-specs/specs/keystone/rocky/strict-two-level-enforcement-model.rst

 the tree limit has been exceeded, a user has all the information they need to provide meaningful context in a support ticket (e.g. their project ID and the parent project ID).
 An administrator of project ``A`` should be able to reshuffle usage accordingly.
-A system administrator should be able to do the same thing.
+A system administrator should be able to as well.
 Providing this information in tree structures with more than a depth of two is much harder, but may be implemented with a separate model.

 .. blockdiag::